Canon 1D vs Fujifilm X100T

 - More modern: Reflects 12 years and 11 months of technical progress since the 1D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the X100T emerges as the winner of the match-up (15 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X100T is the clear winner of the contest (16 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1D and the X100T in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.